rodrihgh/rodrihgh.github.io/_projects/white-nightmare.md

 It is definitely not flat either.
-Furthermore, it also exhibits the same low-frequency plateau and high-frequency floor than the background, plus some shiny edges at the transition which enclose some ripple.
+Furthermore, it also exhibits the same low-frequency plateau and high-frequency floor than the background, plus some shiny edges at the transitions and some ripple in between.
 That is the trick: ripples and edges account for the maze structure, the central plateau represents low-resolution details (the thick walls and cells), and the floor represents fine-grained noise, that is, high-resolution details